LightAndLight/2d-visibility/exercise-4/index.md

   [exercise 3](../exercise-3/index.md))

-  I tried to fix this with Z-ordering: putting the shadows on a higher "layer" than all the things that shadows can occlude, but resulted in the shadows *also* occluding the entities that create them.
+  I tried to fix this with Z-ordering: putting the shadows on a higher "layer" than all the things that shadows can occlude, but lead to the shadows *also* occluding the entities that create them.
   This is because I cast shadows from all sides of the occluder, including sides close to the player character.